chekka/intensitygame/wp-content/plugins/woo-checkout-field-editor-pro/readme.txt

 9. Locale override settings

 == Changelog ==
+= 1.8.0 =
+* Added quick links in the plugin settings page and integrated with looped-in for idea submission.
+* Added an option to show custom fields on the My Account page.
+* Added WooCommerce 7.0 compatibility.

 = 1.7.2 =
 * Fixed the issue with [WooCommerce PayPal Payments](https://wordpress.org/plugins/woocommerce-paypal-payments/) plugin.
 * Added WooCommerce 6.8 compatibility.